 (Sub)urban residential area

 It will directly contribute to, and encourage tree planting in the short-term and ensure increased levels of tree protection in the City.
-This will deliver benefits to help mitigate against the predicted changes in climate brought about by global climatic warming in the long-term.
+This will deliver benefits to help mitigate against the predicted changes in climate brought about by global warming in the long-term.

 Finally, the investment aspires to demonstrate to a wide target audience the value of investing in the urban forest, and that by applying one or more urban forest approaches, maintained and enhanced flows of ecosystem services can be achieved.